 That premise forms the foundation of Behavioral Financial Advice, an interdisciplinary school of thought developed by coaching and consulting firm think2perform that links investing with neuroscience and psychology to understand why investors sometimes make irrational decisions with their finances.

 While the basic tenets of Behavioral Financial Advice have been around for decades, the principles have gained traction in recent years as advisors see more clients reacting to market volatility and changes to the global economy.
-Also, in light of regulations such as the Department of Labor’s fiduciary rule, many advisors are incorporating Behavioral Financial Advice into their business model as a way to increase the value they provide clients.
+Also, in light of new regulations, many financial professionals are incorporating Behavioral Financial Advice into their business model as a way to increase the value they provide clients.

 “I’ve been in this business 30-plus years, and the investment and financial planning side is relatively easy when compared to dealing with clients’ emotions and expectations,” said Scott Bordelon, a CERTIFIED FINANCIAL PLANNER™ professional, an Accredited Asset Management Specialist and president of Financial & Investment Management Advisors in Covington, Louisiana.
 “At the end of the day, you might be great at financial planning, investment management or selecting investments, but if you’re not being effective in the way you’re helping your clients, that doesn’t mean a whole bunch.”